• Skip to primary navigation

 Cassava flour can also be used as a replacement for sweet rice flour.
 Since it comes from a tropical tuber, starchy cassava flour is gluten and grain free.
 Its neutral flavor and fine, powdery texture make cassava flour ideal for desserts like breads, muffins, and even tortillas.
 It can also be used as a thickener in various foods.
 Replace 1 cup of sweet rice flour with ⅔ cup of cassava flour and ⅓ cup of another gluten free flour.

-This brand of Cassava works the best.
+This brand of cassava works the best.

 6. Potato starch